aaron-jencks/BattleTuring/README.md

 python playground.py
 ```

+## Main

+The main program has two modes, singleplayer, and multiplayer

+### Singleplayer

+Currently this is a copy of the playground, but will change in the future.

+### Multiplayer

+Coming soon.

 ## Playground

 In [playground.py](playground.py) you can test your turing machine scripts, you can modify the initial tape,
 as well as load different scripts from text files.
+This is equivalent to using singleplayer in the main program (for now).

 ## The Language